 Our aim is for every person who needs diagnostics and medicines to be able to access and benefit from them.
 In 2018, Roche launched an integrated global access department.
 Since then we have partnered with UICC and C/Can to increase access to sustainable cancer care to develop a model that targets cities with a strong need and readiness for improved cancer care that can be scaled up globally.

 “Defeating cancer requires global collaboration.
-As the world leader in oncology we are proud to join forces with the UICC, C/Can and other key partners to tackle this challenge and ensure access to our innovative medicines and diagnostics.”
-Severin Schwan, CEO, Roche
+As the world leader in oncology we are proud to join forces with the UICC, C/Can and other key partners to tackle this challenge and ensure access to our innovative medicines and diagnostics,” says Severin Schwan, CEO of Roche

 By identifying gaps and priorities the executive committee have reported four principal areas for improvement – lack of basic cancer care and management services apart from quality diagnostic solutions and treatment.

 Dr Soe emphasises that C/Can is now implementing its priority objectives by “drawing protocols to generate standardised procedures for cancer treatment and care.”